U.S. Updates Influential Economic Evaluation Guidance

 Lisa Robinson on left standing and speaking, Jim Hammitt on right sitting and staring forward

 The U.S. Office of Management and Budget (OMB) recently substantially revised its guidance on evaluating major regulations and government investments, which will have profound effects on how agencies estimate and evaluate the benefits and costs of alternative policies.
 Work by CHDS faculty Lisa Robinson and James Hammitt contributed to these revisions.
 The guidance on regulations (OMB Circular A-4) includes numerous significant changes.
 For example, it alters the discounting approach and gives greater emphasis to future costs and benefits.
-It also encourages agencies to weight costs and benefits to reflect the greater value of money for a poor person than a wealthy person.
+It also encourages agencies to weigh costs and benefits to reflect the greater value of money for a poor person than a wealthy person.

 The guidance on government programs (OMB Circular A-94) was also significantly revised.
 Because it focuses on the investment of Federal funds, rather than on regulations that address the behavior of individuals and other organizations, its provisions differ in some respects.
 For example, the discounting procedures it recommends vary depending on the type of investment.
 However, it frequently references the Circular A-4 guidance for more detailed information, for example on distributional weighting as well as many other analytic components.